 The night of Memorial Day for our soldiers is the beginning of our Independence Day celebrations.
 This gut-wrenching juxtaposition is our reality.
 One does not exist without the other.

-For the rest of the world the Holocaust is an event that occurred during a war that effected most of the globe.
+For the rest of the world, the Holocaust is an event that occurred during a war that affected most of the globe.
 For Israel, the Holocaust is a concentrated example of the Jewish experience – the hate directed at us simply because we exist, the horrors civilized people are capable of, the sacrifice of silent heroes, the resilience of a people determined not only to survive, but to thrive and make the world better than it was before.
 The miracle of our existence, a miracle renewed throughout our history as described in the Passover story, part of what we must repeat each year so that our children remember: “In every generation people rise up against us, to exterminate us and every time God saves us from their hands.”

 Not once.
 Every time.